dynatrace-ace-services/easy-data-ingest/topology-model/Readme.md

 With the rule to collecte the metrics type `container.`
 ![image](https://user-images.githubusercontent.com/40337213/121264681-d69b3b80-c8b7-11eb-9f58-f2540257633f.png

-And with the rule to collecte the metrics type 'truck.`
+And with the rule to collecte the metrics type `truck.`
 ![image](https://user-images.githubusercontent.com/40337213/121264855-211cb800-c8b8-11eb-9695-0fca62a149e0.png)

 And add the entity selector role `type(logistics:container),truck("12")`